Skip to main content

 FRRouting (FRR) is a set of open source internet routing protocols, including BGP, which you can use on Equinix Metal.
 This is a guide for a minimum viable configuration to announce an IP address from your server via BGP.

-Previous versions of this Guide covered some Equinix Metal-created starter scripts in the packethost/network-helpers GitHub repository that can help you automate the process of pulling the BGP information you need from your server's BGP metadata and writing it into the FRR configuration file.
+You'll find some Equinix Metal-created starter scripts in the packethost/network-helpers GitHub repository that can help you automate the process of pulling the BGP information you need from your server's BGP metadata and writing it into the FRR configuration file.

 Getting Started